Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 2. Zodiacal Signs and Countries

 The ancient Maharishis assigned specific zodiacal signs to govern different parts of the world through profound observation and development of yoga vidya (spiritual science).
-Varaha Mihira catalogued these in the Brihat Samhita, and Raman interprets them in light of modern geography.
+Varaha Mihira catalogued these in the Brihat Samhita , and Raman interprets them in light of modern geography.
+This sign-country correspondence forms the essential foundation of all mundane astrological analysis.

 "By repeated observation and the development of yoga vidya, the Maharishis were able to foresee all these clearly and assign certain signs of the zodiac as representing or as directly ruling certain parts of this world."